GuilleLA/IronFlag-Battle/README.md

 Long time ago a war of pride started in Ironhack between the coders that attended to the part-time web developer course and those who attend to the full-time course.
 The armies were formed by three different type of soldiers:

-- **Soldiers from the forests of planet Earth**: This soldiers, also know as **Front-end developers**, are very skilled when they have to design uniforms, maps, structure of weapons... everything that an army needs to go to war with the most comfortable equipment.
+- **Soldiers from the forests of planet Earth**: This soldiers, also know as **Front-end developers**, love nature :rose: and are very skilled when they have to design uniforms, maps, structure of weapons etc...
+Everything that an army needs to go to war with the most comfortable equipment.

-- **Soldiers from the artic places of planet Earth**: This soldier, also known as **Back-end developers**, are rough and cold people, that are incredibly skilled giving functionality to the designs made by the people of the forest.
+- **Soldiers from the artic places of planet Earth**: This soldier, also known as **Back-end developers**, are rough and cold people that love pizza :pizza:, they are incredibly skilled giving functionality to the designs made by the people of the forest.

-- **Soldiers from Mars**: Finally there is are rare, but amazing type of soldier the **Full-stack developer**, that has been able to master the skills of all the inhabitants of planet Earth and can give a deeper vision on the combination of design and functionality.
+- **Soldiers from Mars**: Finally there is are rare, but amazing type of soldier the **Full-stack developer** :alien:, that has been able to master the skills of all the inhabitants of planet Earth and can give a deeper vision on the combination of design and functionality.

 <img src="starter-code/images/02munecofondo.jpg" width="250" height="450">    <img src="starter-code/images/01munecofondo.jpg" width="250" height="450">    <img src="starter-code/images/03munecofondo.jpg" width="250" height="450">